 Employers generally have access to employee communications while on the job, but there are a few steps to always take before monitoring employee communications:

 - Establish a Policy: Don't let there be any confusion about whether a particular form of communication will be monitored or not.
 Create a clear policy that outlines what forms of communications are monitored, why they are monitored and under what circumstances they are monitored.
 To be extra careful, consider having employees sign a consent form acknowledging that they understand and agree that their workplace communications will be monitored.

 - Have a Justification for Monitoring: Courts are far less likely to find you liable for violating an employee's right to privacy if you had a good, work-related reason for monitoring communications.
 If you've had past experiences that prompted monitoring or have received complaints, these all qualify as perfectly good justifications for monitoring employee communications.

 - Be Reasonable: Be smart about how and when you monitor employee communications.
 If you create a draconian atmosphere of surveillance or implement a system that seems excessive given the potential problems, a court is much more likely to find that you are violating employee privacy rights.
 Ensure that your monitoring system is proportional to any potential problems because overreaching is a good way to ensure a lawsuit from a disgruntled employee.

 Understanding ways you can legally monitor your employees is essential to running your business smoothly.
 Making sure your current policy is in compliance with the law can be confusing.
-Speak to an employment law attorney today to review your policies and update your employee handbook, if necessary.
+Speak to an employment law attorney today for a free initial legal review of your policies and to update your employee handbook, if necessary.